 It may seem obvious, but having a friendly tone is important in building personal relationships.
 When communicating with your clients, try to be mindful of your voice and speak as though you are having a conversation with a colleague or close friend.
-This is a personal touch that can go a long way.
+This is a personal touch that can go a long way especially for call center customer services.
 Show respect for the other person or party but remember to stay relaxed, friendly and personable.
 Sounding too stiff may hinder the flow of the conversation and prevent a personal connection from forming.

 Whether you’re having a casual chat or a formal discussion, eye contact is a significant piece of the communication puzzle.
 Maintaining eye contact sends the message you’re actively involved in the conversation, rather than being distracted by something else in your environment.
 The person speaking will feel respected and heard, which means they’ll be more likely to open up and establish a connection with you.

 Our body language can convey so much, even when we’re not fully aware of it.
 From our facial expressions to our posture and gestures, our physical behaviors transmit information that our words sometimes lack.
 For this reason, it’s good to be aware of your posture around colleagues or clients and to try to embody a calm demeanor.
 This will help indicate you’re open to what the other person has to say and put them at ease to communicate freely.